Naturally Daily

 A study was published in 2013.
 It shows the importance of a premarital education to avoid conflict after marriage.
 [2]

-Knowing about each other’s point of views will help you get prepared before you get married.
-You can also consider putting an extra effort to cope up with their views to make your marriage a successful one.
+Knowing about each other’s points of view will help you get prepared before you get married.
+You can also consider putting an extra effort to cope with their views to make your marriage a successful one.

 5. Go For a Premarital Counseling and Therapy